Nancy Nathanson: Personal

 Nathanson resides in Eugene, Oregon, with her husband Steve Robinson.
 Nathanson moved to Eugene in 1973.
 She attended Hillcrest High School in Dallas, Texas.

+Nathanson was employed at academic libraries in Oregon and Washington (including the University of Oregon), where she held library supervisory and technical jobs.
+She also owned and operated an entrepreneurial small business called Photoscapes.
 She was also a tap dance instructor in Eugene for several years.
-Nathanson named United States Representative Peter DeFazio as an Oregonian who inspires her in an interview with BlueOregon.